-- My brother is taller than me, but he is younger, too.
+- My brother is taller than I am, but he is older too.

 - A rose is more beautiful than a daisy.

-- The Earth is larger in diameter than the moon.
+- The Earth is larger than the moon.

 - A pint is less than a quart.

-- Learning Japanese is more difficult than leaning Italian.
+- Learning Japanese is more difficult than learning Italian.

-- It is farther from New York to Austin than it is from New York to Nashville.
+- It's farther from New York to Austin than it is from New York to Nashville.